 Sotomayor Gets Another $1.9 Million for MemoirBeing a Supreme Court justice has not only been good for Sonia Sotomayor's legal career, it's also helped her bank account.
 The justice reported Friday that she's received more than $3 million in advance payments for her best-selling memoir, "My Beloved World."

 Gay Marriage At Supreme Court: How A Case Can Fizzle Late in the oral argument over same-sex marriage in California, Justice Anthony Kennedy made a startling comment, given the months of buildup and mountain of legal briefs that have descended on the justices.

-Supreme Court Justice Sonia Sotomayor has denied a request to block part of the federal health care law that requires employers to provide employee insurance coverage that includes emergency contraception including the morning after pill.
+Supreme Court Refuses To Halt Morning-After Pill Rule Supreme Court Justice Sonia Sotomayor has denied a request to block part of the federal health care law that requires employers to provide employee insurance coverage that includes emergency contraception including the morning after pill.

 CBS Local Presidential Forum: Obama/Romney: Debate Supreme Court NomineesWith four of nine U.S. Supreme Court justices in their 70s and the next president in the position of possibly shaping the future of affirmative action, gay rights, abortions, and more with appointments he might make should any openings occur, the question of what kind of nominee he might put forth was posed to President Barack Obama and Gov. Mitt Romney in the CBS Local President Forum.